tankiJong/tanki-resume/app/contents/project-experience.md

 * Do technical research and implement split screen multiplayer so that we can enable post processing (which is disabled if we use unreal built-in split screen)
 * Explore different features in the Unreal engine to build a frame budget and predict the potential game complexity our team can have.
 * Focused on the performance, make the game running at 60+ FPS; profile the level and discuss with my team members to optimize the levels to achieve perfect balance between frame rate and gaming experience.
+* Achieve over 50% performance improvement on the frame rate.
+The game can run at about 55 FPS for 4 players split screen and 60 FPS for single player.
 * Author a general [Unreal Performance Guide](https://github.com/tankiJong/tanki-resume/blob/master/source/tanki-zhang-unreal-guide.pdf?raw=true).

 <div class="extra">